Employee Stock

 Establishment

+ESOPs are a Qualified Retirement Plan that invests primarily in the stock of the sponsoring company.
 The company sets up an ESOP trust, which holds company shares on behalf of employees.

 Step 2